duke-malaria-collaboratory/DiscovR/_episodes/06-conclusion.md

 > {: .solution}
 {: .challenge}

-As you continue on your coding journey, two things will happen:

-1. You will encounter bugs and need to figure out how to solve them ("debugging"), and
-2. You will want to learn new data processing and analysis techniques.
+As you continue on your coding journey, you will want to learn new data processing and analysis techniques.

 As we complete the course, we want to share with you some tips and tricks that have helped us on our own programming journeys.

 # Learning more and getting help